PhantomCybernetics/phntm_bridge_docs/ui/services.rst

 Configuring service buttons
 ---------------------------
 In the Services dropdown menu, you will see the `{}` symbol next to each service name, clicking it opens an input editor.
-For each service, the editor allows to define custom data to call the service with, and to save such calls as service call UI buttons.
+The editor allows to define custom data to call the service with, and to save such calls as UI buttons.
 All defined buttons are displayed next to the service name in the dropdown menu.

 .. figure:: ../img/user-input-service-buttons.png
     :align: center
     :class: user-input-services

-The above example shows a very simple input structure, but the data can get quite complex.
+The above example shows a very simple input structure, but the data can get much more complex.
 The editor uses autodetected service type to provide as much guidance and input validation as possible.
 You can also test-call the service at any moment to check your input produces the desires outcome.

 Similarly to :doc:`input mapping configuration </ui/user-input>`, when you click `Save` in the service input editor, all configured buttons and asociated data will be stored only locally in your web browser.
-To make this setup available as the default configuration to other users or devices you use to interact with the machine, you need to export it as JSON, save into a .json file and add it to your robot's config in phntm_bridge.yaml:
+To make this setup available as the default configuration to other users and/or devices you use to interact with the robot, you need to export these as JSON, save to a .json file and add it to your robot's config in phntm_bridge.yaml:

 .. code-block::
    :caption: phntm_bridge.yaml

-    service_defaults: /ros2_ws/phntm_service_config.json # path to config file as mapped inside the container
+    service_defaults: /ros2_ws/phntm_services_config.json # path to config file as mapped inside the container

 These service button definitions are then used as the defaults for all devices and users accessing the robot’s Bridge Web UI.
-At any point, these defaults can be overriden by the local browser’s setup, which always has priority.
+At any point, these defaults can be overridden by the local browser’s settings, which always take priority.

 ..
 Note:: Modified service buttons are always saved and applied to the current web browser only.
-Changes always need to be saved to your robot’s phntm_service_config.json file in order to be apllied to other peers or devices you may want to control the robot with.
+Changes always need to be saved to your robot’s phntm_services_config.json file in order to be apllied to other peers or devices you may want to control the robot with.
 Deleting the configuration in a web browser will reset it to the robot’s defaults on the next Web UI page load.

 Implementing custom service UI widgets (TODO!)
 ----------------------------------------------